 The Amazon Web Service (AWS) Relational Database Service is a program that enables users to create, scale, manage, and generally operate collections of interrelated datasets within the Amazon Cloud.
 A DB instance is an “isolated database environment running in the cloud.”
-In other words, it is a discrete data system which exists as a basic component of RDS, and can include either a single or multiple databases on which users are able to run their cloud-based applications.
+In other words, it is a discrete data system that exists as a basic component of RDS and can include either a single or multiple databases on which users can run their cloud-based applications.

-Users are able to engage the engine of their choice to operate a DB instance.
+Users can engage the engine of their choice to operate a DB instance.
 Each involves unique features and parameters which help the database run according to the functionality of that language.
-AWS currently allows 5 languages, including:
+AWS currently allows five languages, including:

 MySQL, 40 instances enabled.

 Oracle, 10 instances enabled with pre-existing license model, 40 enabled with the bring-your-own-license model.

 Microsoft SQL Server, 10 instances enabled with the preexisting license model.

 RDS additionally enables 10 instances for SQL Server bases including the Enterprise, Standard, Web, and Express editions.